Journal of Global Change Data & Discovery2022.6(4):521-532

 1 Introduction

 Plants serve vital roles in terrestrial ecosystems and provide humans with many ecological services including regulating climate, improving soil fertility, protecting biodiversity, and promoting productivity[1,2].
 Studies of plant species diversity and biomass have become important research topics related to ecology and geography, focusing on the spatial distribution of species diversity and biomass together with the correlation between species diversity and biomass along geographical gradients.
 Species diversity reveals the organizational levels of a community and induces changes in the functional characteristics of a biotic community; it can even alter a shortage of critical species in a community or the use patterns of environmental resources by species, thus leading to modifications in ecosystem structure and function[3].
 Measurements of species diversity are primarily conducted at three spatial scales[4].
-The first scale is within-habitat diversity, that is, α-diversity, which mainly focuses on the number of species in local homogeneous habitat; the second scale is between-habitat diversity, that is, β-diversity, which indicates differences of species composition among different habitats and communities; the last scale is regional diversity, that is, γ-diversity, which describes the number of species at regional or continental scales[4].
+The first scale is within-habitat diversity, that is, ??-diversity, which mainly focuses on the number of species in local homogeneous habitat; the second scale is between-habitat diversity, that is, ??-diversity, which indicates differences of species composition among different habitats and communities; the last scale is regional diversity, that is, ??-diversity, which describes the number of species at regional or continental scales[4].

 Similar to species diversity, biomass is also a primary quantitative characteristic of ecosystems and reflects plants productivity[5].
 Biomass allocation among various organs mirrors the growth strategy a plant uses to adapt to an environment and plays a crucial role in the growth of plant individuals, species coexistence, and vegetation recovery after disturbance[6].
 Strategies of biomass allocation among leaves, stems, and roots, together with allometric relationships between plant organs provide a foundation in the study of species evolution, maintenance of diversity, and carbon cycling in ecosystems, and also are important to our understanding of the distribution of carbon in ecosystems and the function of carbon sinks[7].
 Biomass allocation, especially the models of allocation under the effects of different geographical gradients, is important in studies of biomass.

 Subalpine grasslands are mainly distributed in high-elevation mountains where species diversity and biomass are obviously affected by the mountainous terrain.
 Latitude, longitude, and elevation are dominant terrain indicators of mountainous subalpine grasslands; they directly affect the spatial distribution of solar radiation and rainfall, and thus they result in an uneven distribution of soil moisture and temperature[8,9].
 Large areas of subalpine grasslands on the eastern part of the Loess Plateau have an abundance of species.
-These grasslands not only provide excellent natural pastures but also serve as famous eco-attractions,for example, Heyeping has been honored as the “plateau jade”, Shunwangping as the “Jiuzhaigou of north China”, and Wutai Mountain as “the roof of north China”[10–12].
+These grasslands not only provide excellent natural pastures but also serve as famous eco-attractions,for example, Heyeping has been honored as the ??plateau jade??, Shunwangping as the ??Jiuzhaigou of north China??, and Wutai Mountain as ??the roof of north China??[10–12].
 With a rapid development of tourism and pasture husbandry, subalpine grasslands have experienced extensive and severe degradation caused by humans in the mountain systems of Liuleng, Wutai, Lvliang, and Zhongtiao, where their environments are sensitive and fragile, grasslands degradation had been increasing, and biodiversity has been seriously threatened[13,14].
 Given this, nine typical subalpine grasslands were selected as research objects on the eastern part of the Loess Plateau.
-From the plant community level, we obtained a dataset of three types of subalpine grasslands in different mountains: (1) species diversity data (α, β, and γ diversity); (2) biomass data; (3) correlations between species diversity and biomass.
+From the plant community level, we obtained a dataset of three types of subalpine grasslands in different mountains: (1) species diversity data (??, ??, and ?? diversity); (2) biomass data; (3) correlations between species diversity and biomass.

 2 Metadata of the Dataset